 I’m a writer from California, currently based in Oxford, England, where I’ve lived since 2008.
-I’m working towards a PhD in cultural geography at Royal Holloway, University of London.
-I like reading, eating cheese, drinking beer, and swimming (although not usually in that order).
+I’m working towards a PhD in cultural geography at Royal Holloway, University of London, looking at the geographies of lap swimming and the indoor swimming pool.
+For fun I like reading, eating cheese, drinking beer, and swimming (although not usually in that order).

 My first book, a series of linked essays about music, myths, and making a living, was released by Unbound in Spring 2013.
 You can buy it here (or here or here or here or quite possibly in your local bookshop…you get the idea).